 Last week, the Telegraph reported that litigation has commenced in the High Court between Sir Terence Conran and his former business partner, Des Gunewardena.

 Sir Terence is well known to the public as a celebrity interior designer, restaurateur and a significant property investor by virtue of his company, Conran Holdings Limited.
-Mr Gunewardena is also a renowned restaurant entrepreneur, whose company owns multiple restaurants in London and also the Angelica and Crafthouse restaurants in Leeds.
+Mr Gunewardena is also a renowned restaurant entrepreneur.
+His company owns multiple restaurants in London and also the Angelica and Crafthouse restaurants in Leeds.

 What is the dispute?

 The dispute between Sir Terence and Mr Gunewardena dates back to the period when Mr Gunewardena worked for Conran Holdings and was a shareholder in the company.
-In December 2014, Mr Gunewardena left the company (the reason for his departure is disputed) and triggered a clause in his contract that required his shareholding in Conran Holdings to be bought back by the company.
+In December 2014, Mr Gunewardena left the company (the reason for his departure is disputed) and triggered a clause in his contract.
+This clause required his shareholding in Conran Holdings to be bought back by the company.

 One way or another, this case highlights the difficulties that can arise for parties when a shareholder dispute arises.

 Shareholder disputes are relatively common, particularly in small companies where there are only a few shareholders.
-Should a shareholder dispute arise, there are a number of remedies available to the disgruntled shareholder, ranging from an unfair prejudice claim pursuant to s.994 Companies Act 2006, to a derivative claim.
+Should a shareholder dispute arise, there are a number of remedies available to the disgruntled shareholder.
+These range from an unfair prejudice claim pursuant to s.
+994 Companies Act 2006, to a derivative claim.
 The ultimate consequence of the majority of these actions is that it usually leads to the disgruntled shareholder’s shareholding being bought out.
-This is logical as, if the relationship has broken down, then it is impossible for the business relationship to continue, particularly in a small business where the shareholders are possibly also the company’s only directors.
+This is logical as, if the relationship has broken down, it is impossible for the business relationship to continue.
+This is particularly the case in small businesses where the shareholders are possibly also the company’s only directors.

-Should a shareholder find themselves in a situation whereby they need to be bought out of a company, it is important that at that stage they take proper legal advice on the remedies available to them and seek a fair and impartial valuation of their shareholding at an early point, to attempt to prevent subsequent protracted litigation.
+Should a shareholder find themselves in a situation whereby they need to be bought out of a company, it is important that at that stage they take proper legal advice on the remedies available to them.
+Further, to seek an early, fair and impartial valuation of their shareholding, to attempt to prevent subsequent protracted litigation.